• Skip to primary navigation

 Cutting corners when buying a watch isn’t worth it.
 When you opt for a dirt-cheap watch, you compromise on quality materials, craftsmanship, and brand status.
 You should focus on finding a reputable name that doesn’t cost the earth.

-But entry-level watches are not just for show, either.
-They serve a very practical purpose on the wrist and feature intricate mechanisms that keep time impeccably well.
-Many feature high-grade materials, making them ideal for wearing daily, and some can be good investments, too.
+Entry-level watches are not there just for flaunting. they serve a very practical purpose on the wrist and feature intricate mechanisms that keep time impeccably well.
+Many feature high-grade materials, making them ideal for daily-wearing, and some can be good investments, too.
 Thanks to their quality and build, some can hold value over time and become heirlooms.

-If you’re wondering, “Why opt for entry-level watches when budget watches are a fraction of the price?” it’s simple.
-These entry-level watches below demonstrate impeccable artistry, sophistication, and precision.
-So, without further ado, let’s delve right in.
+If you’re wondering, “Why opt for entry-level watches when budget watches are a fraction of the price?”.
+Let’s delve right in to find out the answer.
+These entry-level watches below demonstrate impeccable artistry, sophistication, and precision

 Best Starter Watches for Men

-Here are some of the best starter luxury watches for men on the market right now.
-They range in style, size, and budget, guaranteeing superior performance and an impressive spec list.
-Let’s go!
+Here are some of the best starter luxury watches for men in the market right now.
+They range in style, size, and budget, and above all guarantee a superior performance and an impressive spec list.

 Tudor Black Bay Fifty-Eight

-First up on this list of the best starter watches for men is the Black Bay by TUDOR.
+First up on this list is the Black Bay by TUDOR.
 It’s the brand’s flagship watch, oozing tons of neo-vintage aesthetics.
 The beauty of the Fifty-Eight sub-category is that it promises proportions that are true to TUDOR’s original 1950s dive watch.
 Moreover, you can explore iconic colors throughout the collection, like the black and red “Coke” bezel and bronze iterations.
 This compact 39mm retro-looking dive watch is a great conversation starter.
 The famous “Snowflake” hands are present, as is the dome-shaped dial for added vintage flair.
 This classic model has a black dial and a brushed steel case.
-However, the black and gold-colored textile strap gives it a touch more character.
+However, the black and gold-colored textile strap gives it more character.
 It lifts the design and comes with a traditional pin buckle strap.

 Price: $4000